Joelle Anderson

-Joelle Anderson (born October 6, 1998) is an American professional soccer player who plays as a midfielder or defender for Bay FC of the National Women's Soccer League (NWSL).
+Joelle Marie Anderson (born October 6, 1998) is an American professional soccer player who plays as a midfielder or defender for Bay FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Pepperdine Waves before being selected by the Houston Dash in the 2021 NWSL College Draft.

 Early life

 Anderson was born in San Jose, California, and attended the Harker School, where she played varsity soccer and scored 101 goals, the second most in school history.
 She was inducted into the school's athletics hall of fame on October 13, 2023.
 Anderson played youth club soccer with De Anza Force for a decade from 2007 through 2017.

-Pepperdine Waves
+College career

 Anderson attended Pepperdine University, where she played for the Pepperdine Waves from 2017 to 2021.
 She was named All-West Coast Conference (WCC) in each of her five seasons.
 In five years, she played in 88 games, scoring 35 times and registering 24 assists.
 Although selected by the Houston Dash in the 2021 NWSL Draft, Anderson opted to play one more season with Pepperdine before signing with Houston ahead of the 2022 NWSL season.